SystemRDL/PeakRDL-regblock-vhdl/docs/index.rst

     peakrdl regblock-vhdl atxmega_spi.rdl -o regblock/ --cpuif axi4-lite

-Depending on the chosen CPU interface, the generated RTL may rely on VHDL packages available in the `hdl-src folder in the repository <https://github.com/SystemRDL/PeakRDL-regblock-vhdl/tree/main/hdl-src>`_.
+Depending on the chosen CPU interface, the generated RTL may rely on VHDL packages available in the `hdl_src folder in the repository <https://github.com/SystemRDL/PeakRDL-regblock-vhdl/tree/main/src/peakrdl_regblock_vhdl/hdl_src>`_.

 Looking for SystemVerilog?
 --------------------------